drichard/vim-brunch/README.md

   -> Opens app/views/todolist_view.coffee
   ```

-* The navigation commands can also be called as `:BVmodel` or `:BSview` and will then open the file in a vertical or horizontal split window.
+* **Split windows:** The navigation commands can also be called as `:BVmodel` or `:BSview` which will then open the file in a vertical or horizontal split window.

   ```
   :BStemplate user